dxw/archivist/README.md

 If you want to disable the default rules, making archiving opt in, set the `ARCHIVIST_DISABLE_DEFAULTS` environment variable to any value.

+#### Create rules

+To create additional rules, set the `ARCHIVIST_RULES` environment variable to a semicolon (`;`) separated list of rules.

+Rules, in turn, are a comma-separated list of key-value pairs.
+For example, `prefix=chat-,days=90` means "Wait at least 90 days before archiving inactive channels with names starting with `#chat-`".

+All whitespace is ignored.

+The available arguments are:

+- `prefix` (string - **required**)

+  The channel name prefix this rule applies to.
+If more than one rule could apply to the same channel, an exception will be raised.

+- `days` (integer)

+  The minimum number of days a channel must be inactive before being archived.

 #### Create rule exceptions

 To create an exception to the rules and prevent a channel from being archived by